adamski52/timeline-portfolio/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+This will also generate code coverage which can be viewed at `http://localhost:4200/coverage` (note: the server must be running in order to host these files.  use `npm start` to run it.)

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.

 ## Further help